IN THIS ARTICLE:

 What is a Focused Admin?

+A Focused Admin is an Administrator who is limited to a specific subset of your organization.
 Let's say your organization has a team of HRBPs managing different regions.
 By giving them Focused Admin permissions, you're able to permit administration scope to a subset of the organization instead of the entire organization.
 You can even set up your HR team with Focused Admin permissions to define an administration scope to everyone except the HR team—so that your HR team can uphold confidentiality among your immediate team members.

 Setting Up a New Focused Admin